mlutescu/gatling-poc/README.md

     | k8s-k8s    | kubernetes                  | kubernetes       | helm           |
 ```

-Instructions to install, see status, uninstall,
+Instructions to install, see status, uninstall, in each subproject's README.md

 * Passing secrets to AWS